-PressFriendly is a startup intent on helping other startups get press.
-We believe that the public relations industry is broken and anachronistic.
-We aim to be one of the agents of change for this industry by developing wonderful software for people who want to get press.
-Much like MailChimp has helped make everyone an email marketer, we want to help everyone do their own PR.
+We believe that public relations software is broken and anachronistic.
+We aim to be one of the agents of change for this industry by developing wonderful software for media relations.
+Much like MailChimp has helped make email marketing more fun, we want to remove the pain from media outreach.
 Have feedback on how we can do better?
-Email us: email@example.com.
+Email us: firstname.lastname@example.org.

 Joel Andren grew up wanting to be a reporter for the New York Times and was editor of his college newspaper.
 He was finally dissuaded from being a reporter by writing more than 100 obituaries during a stint as a summer intern at the Times-Herald in Norristown, PA.
 After receiving an MA in Communication with a PR focus, Joel worked at the third-largest PR firm in Seattle.
-Joel has worked at numerous early-stage startups and was a co-founder at Bitcasa.
-Most recently, Joel was Head of Marketing for YCombinator company HelloSign, where he worked with his current co-founder, Paul Denya.
+Joel was employee #4,5 and 6 at early-stage software companies and co-founded enterprise storage company, Bitcasa.

 Paul learned to code as a teenager and has enjoyed being a professional developer.
 He was working at NY ad agencies for a few years shipping microsites.
 He and his family relocated to the SF Bay area in 2011.
 Most recently, Paul was employee #2 at HelloSign.